bkiers/PCREParser/README.markdown

 java -cp antlr-3.3-complete.jar org.antlr.Tool PCRE.g
 ```

-No open the `index.html` in your browser and thes the generated PCRE parser.
+Then open the `index.html` in your browser and thes the generated PCRE parser.